Increasing the supply and preservation of affordable homes

 map of the U.S. with blue dots

-Strategies to successfully increase the supply and preservation of affordable homes:
+Strategies used to successfully increase the supply and preservation of affordable homes:

-• Creating new dedicated funding for local and state housing trust funds.
+• Creation of new dedicated funding for local and state housing trust funds.

-• Establishing and expanding state housing tax credits.
+• Establishment and expansion of state housing tax credits.

-• Creating new resources to support homes for those with the lowest incomes.
+• Creation of new resources to support homes for those with the lowest incomes.

-• Expanding the availability of housing vouchers to make more existing homes affordable.
+• Expansion of the availability of housing vouchers to make more existing homes affordable.

 “While we need federal funding, which we clearly do, the truth of the matter is that leadership has to come at the local level.”